A-Monaghan/A-Monaghan/README.md

 ## Hi there 👋

+- 🌱 I am exploring the intersection of machine learning, from model building to RAG implementations.

+- 🔭 Leveraging my background in the music industry and love of tech to approach data and ML problems with a creative perspective.

 <!--
 **A-Monaghan/A-Monaghan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.